 Alternatively, if you are using the Ask to Buy feature of Apple’s Family Sharing service, you can leave the App Store app available, but be confident that your child won’t be able to download any apps without your permission.

-You can also flip a switch to prevent your child from downloading new media from Apple’s iTunes Store, including movies, TV shows, and songs.
+Did you know that you can flip a switch to prevent your child from downloading new media from Apple’s iTunes Store?
+This includes movies, TV shows, and songs.
 This setting hides the iTunes Store app and prevents access to all items that were not already available in your child’s iTunes Store account.

 Another possibility is to leave the iTunes Store app available, but use the next set of options in Allowed Content to block certain types of content, or limit content based on industry rating standards, such as movies rated R or NC-17.
 Or, if you are using Family Sharing, your child can browse for media but can’t purchase anything without your permission.